nrsyed/youtube-audio-matcher/README.md

 # <span id="description">Description</span>

-YouTube Audio Matcher enables you to download the audio from all content from any number of YouTube channels or users, perform audio fingerprinting on them, and compare the audio fingerprints to an SQL database of audio fingerprints to help identify the audio (like Shazam or any of a number of song identification apps) or, optionally, add them to the database.
-It also accepts files and directories on the local disk.
+YouTube Audio Matcher enables you to download the audio from all videos on any number of YouTube channels, perform audio fingerprinting on audio files, and compare the audio fingerprints to an SQL database of audio fingerprints to help identify the audio (similar to Shazam) or, optionally, add them to the database.
+Local files and directories can also be provided as input.

 # <span id="background">Design and Background</span>